Wlczak/wlczak/README.md

 # Hi there 👋

 I'm Wlczak a Czechia based dev.
+I like working on personal projects, mostly in webapp developement but I also dabble in some embedded programming here and there.
 Here is my tech stack as well as some github stats.

 # 💻 Tech stack